circletron/circletron/readme.md

 ## Details

 It is useful to set up branch protection rules to prevent code from being merged when a CI job does not pass.
 When jobs are omitted then the PR will never be mergeable since the job will remain in a `pending` state.
-For this reason `circletron` will never omit a job that was determined not to be run, instead the job will be replaced wit a simple job that echos "Job is not required" and return a success exit status.
+For this reason `circletron` will never omit a job that was determined not to be run, instead the job will be replaced with a simple job that echos "Job is not required" and return a success exit status.

 ## Advanced Configuration